diothor/dcp-python/problems/README.md

 Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
 In the preceding example, it suffices to flip the second and sixth characters, so you should return `2`.

+### [Problem #320 [Medium]](string_problems/problem_320.py)
+This problem was asked by Amazon.

+Given a string, find the length of the smallest window that contains every distinct character.
+Characters may appear more than once in the window.

+For example, given "jiujitsu", you should return `5`, corresponding to the final five letters.

 ### [Problem #272 [Medium]](number_problems/problem_272)
 Write a function, `throw_dice(N, faces, total)`, that determines how many ways it is possible to throw `N` dice with some number of faces each to get a specific total.